Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 |Anatomy and Physiology||5|

 Advanced Placement (AP) and/or International Baccalaureate (IB) credits may be applied toward D.P.T. pre-requisite courses with the exception of CHEM 1002 General Chemistry 2 and PHYS 1002 General Physics 2.
-These two pre-requisite courses must be completed at an accredited 4-year institution.
 Note: AP and IB credits awarded by MU are credit-bearing only and are not included in grade point average (GPA) calculations.
-The prerequisites for the Fall 2017 admission cycle is changing to include: 3 credits of either abnormal or developmental psychology, and a minimum 5 credits of Anatomy/Physiology (3 credits of each is typical).
-MU courses that meet the Psychology pre-req are PSYC 3101, 3120 and 3401.
+MU courses that meet the Psychology prerequisite are PSYC 3101 Developmental Psychology: Conception Through Adolescence, PSYC 3120 Developmental Psychology: Adulthood and Aging and PSYC 3401 Abnormal Psychology.

 Waived for accepted transfer students but need to document proficiency in medical terminology in lieu of Intro to PT Class.
 Completion of a programmed text and written departmental test in medical terminology would meet this requirement and is offered to the students accepted into the professional phase of the program.